-The digital input on Control Terminals AUX2 control selection of the different pressure set points when the pump is operating.
+The digital input on Control Terminals AUX2 control selection of the different set points when the pump is operating.
 AUX1 functions as a RUN/STOP input where AUX1 closed = RUN, AUX1 open = STOP.
 The control scheme for the two psi set points is as follows:

-- 1. If AUX2 is open the sensor on I_1in will be in control and psi set point will be equal to psi1. - 2.
-If AUX2 is closed the sensor on I_2in will be in control and psi set point will be equal to psi2. - System Configuration = 5: Speed control with 0-5VDC analog signal.
+- If AUX2 is open the sensor on I_1in will be in control and set point will be equal to psi1/FPM1/Ft1, depending on which option is selected for CONTROL METHOD. - 2.
+If AUX2 is closed the sensor on I_2in will be in control and psi set point will be equal to psi2/GPM2, Ft2, depending on which option is selected for CONTROL METHOD. - System Configuration = 5: Speed control with 0-5VDC analog signal.
 Use this setting for motor speed control by a potentiometer or an external 0-5 VDC source connected to the 0-5 VDC Control Terminals.
-Refer to Figure 22 for a diagram illustrating connection of the potentiometer or the voltage source to Control Terminals.
+Refer to Figure 14 for a diagram illustrating connection of the potentiometer or the voltage source to Control Terminals.
 The drive will ignore the DC analog signal until it reaches a value proportional to the speed set by the parameter, MIN FREQUENCY, which has a factory default setting of 30 Hz.
-For speed control across the full scale range of the analog signal, set MIN FREQUENCY to the minimum value of 5 Hz.
-AUX1 and AUX2 must be closed to run in this System Configuration.

-• System Configuration = 6: Speed control with 4-20 mA analog signal.
+For speed control across the full-scale range of the analog signal, set MIN FREQUENCY to the minimum value of 5 Hz.
+AUX1 and AUX2 must be closed to run in this System Configuration. - System Configuration = 6: Speed control with 4-20 mA analog signal.
 Use this setting for motor speed control proportional to a 4-20 mA analog signal.
 The drive will ignore the analog signal until it reaches a value proportional to the speed set by the parameter, MIN FREQUENCY, which has a factory default setting of 30 Hz.
-For speed control across the full scale range of the analog signal, set MIN FREQUENCY to the minimum value of 5 Hz.
-Refer to Figure 21 for a diagram illustrating connection of the transducer to Control Terminals.
+For speed control across the full-scale range of the analog signal, set MIN FREQUENCY to the minimum value of 5 Hz.
+Refer to Figure 13 for a diagram illustrating connection of the transducer to Control Terminals.
 When using an external 4-20 mA source, connect the leads to I_1in- and COM.
 AUX1 and AUX2 must be closed to run in this System Configuration.

-CAUTION: This is not a constant pressure control mode.
+▲ CAUTION: This is not a constant pressure control mode.
 Motor speed will be controlled in a linear fashion proportional to the analog signal.